Coderaulic/Hardware_and_Computer_Organization/README.md

 This program is written in Motorola 68000 Assembly Language (M68k), and its purpose is to reassemble machine code back into human readable opcodes and effective addresses.

-The program flow begins by asking the user the starting and ending memory address of where the program is located in memory.
-From the starting memory address, the disassembler project code (this program) will read-in the machine code (as Hexadecimal values) and decode it back to readable code.
+The disassembler's (this program) flow begins by asking the user the starting and ending memory address of where an already loaded-in program is located in memory.
+From the starting memory address, the disassembler reads in the machine code (as Hexadecimal values) and decode it back to readable code.
 For non-decodable data, "$DATA" is printed.
 The program code that was loaded into memory is basically re-displayed back.
 It will decode line-by-line until the specified ending memory address.
-When reaching the ending address, the program can be restarted or terminated.
+When reaching the ending address, the disassembler can be restarted or terminated.

 This project was extreamly challenging yet fantastically rewarding.
-Learning to program at the lowest level for the CPU was quite the experience and deepened my appreciation for high-level languages.
+Learning to program at the lowest level for the CPU was quite the experience and greatly deepened my appreciation for high-level languages.

 Sample output of the program: Green shows memory addresses and Blue shows reassembled machine code from memory.<br>
 ![demo](https://cloud.githubusercontent.com/assets/10789046/24360657/cee7eeac-12bc-11e7-9558-74af19971f37.jpg)<br>